William Henry Johnson (valet): Personal life

 Johnson's mother was an enslaved woman.
 He had a growing family while living in Washington, D.C.
 Dick Hart, past president of the Abraham Lincoln Association and historian who focuses on black history in Springfield, has been unsuccessful in finding any information about Johnson in Springfield.
-Lincoln guaranteed the mortgage on a house for Johnson.
+In Washington, Lincoln co-guaranteed the mortgage on the house Johnson bought for his family.